Join Equity's Storytellers' Network

 Equity Storytellers’ Network

 The Network was set up in September 2020.
-All meetings have been held virtually via Zoom due to lockdown restrictions.
+All meetings are held virtually via Zoom because members working as storytellers are from all areas of the UK.
 Meetings are likely to continue online as it allows more members to stay involved without the need to travel.
 Meetings in person will take place at storytellers’ festivals and events around the UK when they are running again.

 The work so far